Providers

 • Check that LM_API_TOKEN matches the key configured in LM Studio.

-• For LM Studio auth setup details, see LM Studio Authentication.
+• See LM Studio Authentication.